Activity note: Hotel check in from 4:00 p.m.

-Morning: We’ll set out on a field trip to the U.S. Naval Academy in Annapolis, Maryland.
+Morning: We’ll set out on a field trip to the U.S. Naval Academy in Annapolis, Maryland for a walking exploration of the campus.
 The academy is the undergraduate college of America’s naval service, preparing young men and women to become “professional officers of competence, character, and compassion” in the Navy and Marine Corps.
 While the history of the Navy and naval cadets is much longer, the official Naval School was established in 1845 and became the Naval Academy five years later.
 We’ll learn from a local expert about academy life past and present as we visit key sites such as Lejeune Hall, the swimming, diving, and water polo center; the Bancroft Hall dormitory complex; Tecumseh Court, with its statue of the warrior often considered a symbol of good luck; the Herndon Monument, where plebe year culminates annual with a climb up the 21-foot monument slathered in vegetable shortening and therefore requiring teamwork to reach the top; the historic Chapel; and the crypt of Revolutionary War hero and “father” of the Navy, John Paul Jones.

 Afternoon: After returning to the hotel in Washington, the remainder of the afternoon is free.